Aelirenna/gemini-cli-openai-community-server-prompting/README.md

 ## RP Modes

 - `none` - default proxy behavior.
 No RP addon is used.
-- `my` - custom two-stage RP flow: planner/CoT first, then prose generated from that plan.
+- `my` - custom two-stage RP flow: planner first, then prose generated from that plan.
+OOC is supported.
 - `yaoshi` - structured RP flow with state handling, planner/CoT, prose, OOC handling, and initial state generation.

 The default mode is `none` unless `DEFAULT_RP_MODE` is configured in the Worker environment.